 - croutons or crumbled tortilla chips

-You'll find several vinaigrette and salad dressing recipes as part of my individual salad posts here on Flavour and Savour, but I've picked out eight of my favourites.
+You'll find several vinaigrette and salad dressing recipes as part of my salad recipe posts here on Flavour and Savour, but I've picked out a few of my favorites.

 Looking for more salad ideas?
 Find more healthy recipes for salads and dressings!

-When you make one of these salad dressings, please leave a comment and a rating below.
-I love hearing which ones are your favourites.
+When you make one of these salad dressings, please leave a comment and a star rating below.
+I love hearing which ones are your favorites.
 Thanks in advance!

 📖 Recipe